YJwong325/leetcode-solutions/README.md

 ## Disclaimer
 1. I do not claim ownership of the problems, algorithms, and logical ideas behind the solutions in this repository.
 2. All code in this repository is written by me, even when referring to outside resources to learn.
+3. All media used, including GIFs, are created by me by combining many static images of my diagrams together.
-3. The code and logic for a solution are only written when I have understood the approach to solving each problem.
+4. The code and logic for a solution are only written when I have understood the approach to solving each problem.
-4. No part of this repository was copied from others.
+5. No part of this repository was copied from others.

 This repo is simply an archive for me to share my progress and improve on my programming abilities in an organized way.